rajneesh069/DSA/README.md

 ### Pre-Computation using DFS in graphs(or trees)

-- Pre-computation using DFS is like finding sum of elements of a subtree/subgraph : It is done while coming back up from the recursion.(It's obvious just think about it)
+- Pre-computation using DFS, like finding sum of elements of a subtree/subgraph, is done while coming back up from the recursion.
+(It's obvious just think about it)

 #### Way 1: Calling DFS for every query.